 From wound care and ostomy care to home dialysis and telemonitoring, medical technologies are changing how and where services are provided.
-By facilitating a shift away from traditional hospital care, we are helping to improve outcomes for patients and add value to the health system.
+By facilitating a shift away from hospital care, we are helping to improve outcomes for patients and add value to the health system.

-Many of these technologies are new.
 They have the potential to change patient care, yet health systems tend to evolve slowly.
 Realising their full benefits will mean investing in the infrastructure that will deliver effective community care, including public awareness.
 This will provide a further step towards sustainable, cost-effective healthcare systems.

 Community care is a diverse sector